List of Brisbane Roar FC players

-Brisbane Roar Football Club, an association football club based on the Redcliffe Peninsula, Queensland, and was founded in 1957 as Hollandina-Inala.
-They were one of two Queensland members competing in the inaugural National Soccer League in 1977 and became the first Queensland member admitted into the A-League in 2005, having spent most seasons in Queensland state leagues.
+Brisbane Roar Football Club, an association football club based in Milton, Brisbane, founded in 2005 as Queensland Roar.
+They became the first Queensland member admitted into the A-League Men in 2005 after a break off with other associated club Queensland Lions.
 The club's first team have competed in numerous nationally and internationally organised competitions, and all players who have played in 100 or more such matches, either as a member of the starting eleven or as a substitute, are listed below.

 Matt McKay holds the record for the greatest number of appearances for Brisbane Roar.
 Between 2005 and 2019 the Australian midfielder played 303 times for the club.
-As of 2021, three other players have made more than 200 appearances for Brisbane Roar who are Alan Niven, Thomas Broich and Jack Hingert.
+As of 2023, two other players have made more than 200 appearances for Brisbane Roar who are Jack Hingert and Thomas Broich.
 The club's goalscoring record is held by Besart Berisha, who scored 50 goals in all competitions between 2011 and 2014.
 He surpassed the previous record of 25 goals in league competition, held by Sergio van Dijk in 2012.